What is an Assignment?

 - Assignment fees are typically paid by the original buyer to the builder

 - In the original contract, the buyer has paid deposits to the builder.
 Once the contract gets assigned to the new buyer, they also take over the deposits.
 In most cases, the original buyer gets their deposits back once the builder gives their signed consent to the assignment of property to the new buyer.

 - The original buyer gains by the difference of funds at the time of final closing.

-- Closing of the transaction is dependent on the construction level of the condo unit.
+- The closing of the transaction is dependent on the construction level of the condo unit.
 The buyer can occupy the unit once the occupancy closing takes place.
-Once the occupancy closing is done, once the builder signs the consent to assignment, the final closing date can be set.
+Once the occupancy closing is done, once the builder signs the consent to an assignment, the final closing date can be set.

 - The new buyer is responsible for paying the occupancy fees from the date of the property being occupied.

 What Are the HST Implications of The Purchase of A Newly Built Residential Property On Assignment From A Builder?